-Book buying choices that work for everyone
+Book buying choices that work for everyone.

 “It’s easy to think that readers gain a great deal by being able to buy books cheaply.
 But if a price is unrealistically cheap, it can damage the author’s reputation (or brand, as we say now), and lead to the impression that books are a cheap commodity and reading is an experience that’s not worth very much.”

 Philip Pullman, July 2017

 Book buyers are no exception to the rule that everyone loves a bargain.
-But as the Fair Trade movement has shown, a good deal for the consumer can add up to a poor deal for the producer.
-Authors want their books to be read.
-But they also need (and deserve) to be paid.
+But as the Fairtrade movement has shown, a good deal for the consumer can add up to a poor deal for the producer.
+Authors want their books to reach as many readers as possible – and there is plenty of evidence to show how this can benefit individuals and wider society – but authors also need (and deserve) to be paid.

 Independent and chain high street booksellers